box/box-python-sdk-gen/docs/storage_policy_assignments.md

 - marker `Optional[str]`
   - Defines the position marker at which to begin returning results.
 This is used when paginating using marker-based pagination.
 This requires `usemarker` to be set to `true`.
 - resolved_for_type `GetStoragePolicyAssignmentsResolvedForType`
-  - The target type to return assignments for
+  - The target type to return assignments for.
 - resolved_for_id `str`
-  - The ID of the user or enterprise to return assignments for
+  - The ID of the user or enterprise to return assignments for.
 - extra_headers `Optional[Dict[str, Optional[str]]]`
   - Extra headers that will be included in the HTTP request.